apalessandro/N-bit-universe/README.md

 # N-bit Universe

-A finite descriptive universe simulator implementing the rule-90 cellular automaton on N bits with comprehensive tools for analyzing microscopic and macroscopic dynamics.
+A finite descriptive universe simulator implementing elementary cellular automata on N bits with comprehensive tools for analyzing microscopic and macroscopic dynamics.

 ## Overview

-This project implements a **rule-90 cellular automaton** as a finite, deterministic universe where:
+This project implements **any elementary cellular automaton** (rules 0-255) as finite, deterministic universes where:

 - States are N-bit binary strings with periodic boundary conditions
 - Evolution is synchronous and deterministic
+- Multiple rule choices enable exploration of different dynamical behaviors
 - The system can be analyzed at both microscopic (individual bits) and macroscopic (coarse-grained) levels

 ## Features

 ### Core Dynamics

+- **Universal Rule Support**: Any elementary CA rule from 0 to 255 using Wolfram's encoding
+- **Notable Presets**: Rule-30 (chaotic), Rule-90 (additive), Rule-110 (Turing complete), Rule-184 (traffic flow)
-- **Rule-90 Evolution**: Synchronous cellular automaton updates with periodic boundaries
+- **Synchronous Evolution**: Deterministic cellular automaton updates with periodic boundaries
 - **Trajectory Generation**: Track system evolution over time
 - **Permutation Analysis**: View the state space as a permutation group with cycle decomposition